datawire/ambassador-docs/docs/emissary/1.13/topics/running/debugging.md

 # Debugging

-If you’re experiencing issues with the Ambassador Edge Stack and cannot diagnose the issue through the "Diagnostics" tab from the [Edge Policy Console](../../using/edge-policy-console), this document covers various approaches and advanced use cases for debugging Ambassador issues.
+If you’re experiencing issues with the $productName$ and cannot diagnose the issue through the "Diagnostics" tab from the [Edge Policy Console](../../using/edge-policy-console), this document covers various approaches and advanced use cases for debugging $productName$ issues.

-We assume that you already have a running Ambassador installation in the following sections.
+We assume that you already have a running $productName$ installation in the following sections.

-## Check Ambassador status
+## Check $productName$ status

 First, check to see if the Edge Policy Console is reachable.
 If it is successful, try to diagnose your original issue with the Console.

-**If it is not successful, complete the following to see if Ambassador is running:**
+**If it is not successful, complete the following to see if $productName$ is running:**

 1. Get a list of Pods in the `ambassador` namespace with `kubectl get pods -n ambassador`.